 Dried legumes can withstand unfavorable weather conditions and can stay for as long as 10 years.
 Trust you didn’t know that.
 But get the gist, the longer they last the lesser the nutrients they contain.

-1. Where can I store my food?
+Where can you store your food?

 You can store your foods in containers, refrigerators, or freezers.
 Non-perishables can sometimes be kept bare in drawers or left in the kitchen store.

 How can you store your food when backpacking?

 You can store your food in containers, bags, Ziplocs, and coolers as you prepare to travel or go on a long journey.